 There are many different reasons that people with bipolar disorder may have anxiety while they’re struggling with depression.
 Some of the possible reasons include:

 - Trouble Adjusting The development of anxiety may be as simple as struggling to adjust when you have bipolar disorder.
-Living with bipolar disorder can be very difficult, and in some cases that may make it harder to find life relaxing - even when you're generally free of your bipolar disorder symptoms.
+Living with bipolar disorder can be very difficult, and in some cases that may make it harder to find life relaxing - even when you're free of your bipolar disorder symptoms.

 - Agitation and Mania Many of those with bipolar disorder suffer from clear agitation and nervousness, especially during times of mania.
 Mania creates a great deal of excess energy, and it's likely that that excess energy ends up translating into anxiety, especially when it goes unused.